Atmospheric Chemistry & Modeling

 Global Atmospheric Environment Under Human-Earth Interactions

-• Our ACM research group takes an interdisciplinary approach to studying how human activities lead to globalizing air pollution and its consequences on air quality, climate and ecosystems and Earth system feedbacks.
+• We address how human activities lead to globalizing air pollution, climate change and Earth system feedbacks.

-• We use a suite of research tools from various disciplines, including economic-emission statistics and models, satellite remote sensing, atmospheric modeling, and AI methods.
+• We use a suite of research tools from various disciplines, including satellite remote sensing, atmospheric modeling, AI for environment, big Earth data, economic and emission statistics, and health modeling.

 Globalizing air pollution - Studying the influences of atmospheric transport and economic trade on air pollution, health, climate, and the ecosystems